brlancer/Replenishment-Tool/README.md

 # PO Builder 3.0

-A command-line tool for preparing replenishment reports and populating Airtable production database with new purchase orders.
+A Flask-based web application for preparing replenishment reports and managing purchase orders.

 ## Overview

-This tool performs two main operations:

-1. Prepare replenishment reports by gathering data from multiple sources
-2. Publish new purchase orders to the Production base in Airtable
+This tool performs several operations related to inventory management and purchase orders through a web interface.

 ## Requirements